MaterializeInc/materialize/doc/user/content/sql/begin.md

 If a later `SELECT` references another object, the transaction will fail.
 This can happen if the object is in a schema not referenced by the first `SELECT`.
 It can also happen if a new object (table, view, source, or index) was created after the transaction started, even if the new object is in the same schemas as the first `SELECT`.

+### System catalog

+Objects in the (system catalog)[/sql/system-catalog]:

+- can always be queried in any kind of transaction (read-only or write-only)
+- do not have snapshot isolation in transactions, but instead always use the most recent state